-In June 2017, the FPA announced a pilot Pro Bono Financial Planning Referral Service with Cancer Council.
+In June 2017, the FPA became involved with Cancer Council’s Pro Bono Financial Planning Referral Service.

 The nationally structured referral program will help families affected by cancer, by connecting them with financial planners who can provide their services on a pro bono basis.

 By facilitating the provision of these services, the program aims to contribute to the wellbeing of people affected by cancer by reducing stress and financial burden.
 We are calling on FPA members to come forward and generously donate their time to assist cancer patients and their families with a wide range of financial issues on a pro bono basis.

 - Accessing Centrelink benefits